Royal Caribbean passenger who died on board cruise ship was served 33 drinks, lawsuit claims

 Royal Caribbean crew members also allegedly injected Haloperidol, a prescription medication used to treat psychotic disorders, into Virgil at the request of the ship's captain.
 Multiple cans of pepper spray were also used on him, Aguilar's attorneys claim.

-The father "ultimately died in the care of Royal Caribbean staff and crew members," the lawsuit says.
+The father "ultimately died in the care of Royal Caribbean staff and crew members," the lawsuit states.

 In a statement to CBS News, a Royal Caribbean Group spokesperson said, "We were saddened by the passing of one of our guests, worked with authorities on their investigation, and will refrain from commenting any further on pending litigation."

-The attorneys noted in the court document that Royal Caribbean had the right to refuse alcohol service to anyone who was visibly intoxicated, but the company failed to do so to protect Virgil's life.
+The attorneys noted in the lawsuit that Royal Caribbean had the right to refuse alcohol service to anyone who was visibly intoxicated, but alleged that the company failed to do so to protect Virgil's life.
 They also claim the cruise line deliberately markets its "all you can drink" beverage packages to passengers and ensures there's a bar in "every nook and cranny" of the Navigator of the Seas.